Documentation / AI-Augmented Stress Scenario Types — Historical, Hypothetical & Black Swan

 A stress scenario models a hypothetical economic event and its projected impact on financial markets.
 What happens to equities, interest rates, currencies, and commodities if a specific shock occurs?

 StressGen generates a complete table of risk factor shocks for each scenario — 90+ factors across 8 asset classes — in under five minutes.
-Every shock comes with full provenance: which regulatory document informed the parameters, which live data feeds provided the baseline, and which statistical model propagated secondary effects.
+Every shock comes with full provenance: which knowledge document informed the parameters, which live data feeds provided the baseline, and which statistical model propagated secondary effects.

 Traditional scenario engines apply shocks based on static correlation matrices.
 StressGen starts from what's happening now — news, policy signals, macro data, market regime — and builds scenarios grounded in causal transmission.
 Not “how did airlines react last time oil spiked?” but “if the Strait of Hormuz is blocked today, how does that shock propagate to airline exposures given current conditions?”